Chapter Seventy Seven

 Amaya, "We have to go to Lake Tahoe on business tomorrow, I assume you will take her to Manhattan."

 "Yes, and the other work is on hold for a bit.
 When Tahoe is finished, just come home.
-We can figure out what happens next later."
+We can figure out later what happens next."

 Back to Shutters, it's early, only eight.
 Amaya has come up with three names.

 Janah, "Chloe, she likely won't decide, it may actually confuse her.
-Read her aura and temperament when she says the names, let's see what happens."
+Read her aura and temperament when she hears the names."

 Amaya, "Here are three names, I will read them so you know how they are pronounced, then you say them, okay?"